avinashcodelabs/react-book/index.md

 );

 const rootElement = document.getElementById("root");
-ReactDOM.render(<App />, rootElement);
+ReactDOM.createRoot(rootElement).render(<App />);
 ```

 - Two main things about `RequireAuth`
   - First, it’s only api is a children element.
-  - Second, if the user is authenticated, it should render that children element, if not, it should redirect the user to a page where they can  uthenticate (in our case, `/login`).
+  - Second, if the user is authenticated, it should render that children element, if not, it should redirect the user to a page where they can  authenticate (in our case, `/login`).
 - Notice because we get the initial location the user is trying to visit via the `useLocation` hook, and pass that as a state prop when we redirect them to `/login`, after they authenticated, we can redirect them back to this original path.
 - Clear the `localStorage` time to time to play with feature